sketchplugins/plugin-directory/README.md

 - [Name My Color](https://github.com/carlosflrg/name-my-color), by Carlos Flores: Give your colors unique names.
 Generates labels for the Color Name, Hexcode and changes the name of the selected layer.
 - [Pixelworm](https://github.com/pixelworm/pixelworm-sketch-plugin-publish), by Pixelworm: Upload your artboards to Pixelworm with one click.
 - [Vectary 3d](https://www.vectary.com/sketch/), by Vectary: Place your Sketch design into a predefined 3D mockup or your custom 3D element.
 Set your desired perspective in 3D and place the result into the scene with one click.
-- [Xd2sketch Converter](https://xd2sketch.com/), by XD2Sketch: Convert and import XD files in Sketch with one click.